Publish: 06 Jun 2023, 10:33 am

-With an air quality index (AQI) score of 156 at 9.25 am, the capital ranked eighth in the list of world cities with the worst air quality.
+With an air quality index (AQI) score of 139 at 9:10 am this morning (June 6, 2023), Dhaka ranked 4th on the list of cities worldwide with the worst air quality, reports UNB.

 Subscribe Shampratik Deshkal Youtube Channel